Magic Square Calculator

 🙋 We don't think it was necessary, but here's a disclaimer anyway: magic squares are not magic!
 It's only a matter of numbers and math - close to magic, but still real!

 Magic squares landed in Europe, where mathematicians quickly removed any esoterism (always the killjoys) and expanded the theoretical knowledge around the topic.
-Magic squares turned into a mathematical curiosity, with studies on the possible permutations, their properties, and variations.
+Magic squares turned into a mathematical curiosity, with studies on the possible permutation (visit our permutation calculator for a quick reminder), their properties, and variations.

 Properties of magic squares